Updated May 2022

 - The insurance is subsidized 51 - 59% by the Federal Government depending on level of coverage.

-- Research on rangeland and pasture has shown that April through July precipitation accounts for a majority of the variation in forage production for this region.
+- Research on rangeland and pasture has shown that April through July precipitation accounts for much of the variation in forage production for this region.

 - This insurance product is best utilized over the long term where a producer participates every year and doesn't try to outguess what the next year will bring.

-Pasture Rangeland and Forage Insurance is a risk management tool that producers should consider utilizing to provide income to offset loss of forage production due to drought conditions.
-The deadline for participating in the PRF Insurance program for 2014 is November 15, 2013.
+Pasture Rangeland and Forage Insurance is a risk management tool that producers should consider utilizing to provide income to offset loss of forage production due to lack of precipitation.

 Aaron Berger, Extension Educator